Uru Adventure Camp

 Silver Spring, MD 20902

 Carving and Carrying: Discover the power of water and wind to build up and tear down elements of the environment around us.
-Explore how we can harness and work with these powers, culminating with a trip to the Chesapeake Bay.
+Explore how people have harnessed and worked with these powers, culminating with a trip to the confluence of the Potomac and Shenandoah Rivers in Harpers Ferry, WV.

 Give Me Shelter: Survival in the wild depends upon understanding the resources you have in your immediate environment.
-Learn to work with wood to craft and build shelters and practice building fires.
-We will also learn basic first aid practices.
+Learn to build shelters and practice building fires.
+Practice navigating with maps and compasses and learn basic first aid practices.

 DAILY SCHEDULE AND HIGHLIGHTS

-9:30 AM MORNING ACTIVITY.
-Each regular day will have an outdoor morning activity.
-Our morning activities will be more active, so we can capitalize on the cooler morning weather.
-We will go on a variety of local hikes and explorations.
-We will use games and playful challenges to open children up to new ways of seeing the environment.
-Each activity will have an educational goal to help children experience an aspect of nature more acutely and will be flexible and open-ended enough to give the children time for personal explorations and adventures as well.
+Each regular day has an outdoor morning activity.
+Our morning activities are more active, so we can capitalize on the cooler morning weather.
+We go on a variety of local hikes and explorations.
+We use playful challenges to open children up to new ways of seeing the environment.
+Each activity has an educational goal to help children experience an aspect of nature more acutely and is flexible and open-ended enough to give the children time for personal explorations and adventures as well.
 On Fridays we will leave to go off-site for a full day trip.

-12:00 PM RECAP AND LUNCH.
-We will return to our facility and have a quick summary and debriefing of the morning learning and activity.
+We return to our facility and have a quick summary and debriefing of the morning learning and activity.
 We will then eat lunch indoors.
 An important piece of outdoor education requires people to see and think about the impacts of their actions on others.
 Part of our experience of using a host space will include responsible etiquette and clean up at meal time.

-1:00-3:30 PM AFTERNOON ACTIVITY.
-Afternoon time will have a certain amount of flexibility and ability to choose areas of personal interest.
-Activities will follow-up on themes and lessons from earlier in the day.
-We will work on building with found natural materials, learning orienteering skills, map drawing, nature journaling, etc. We we also use this time for working on art.
-Our day will end with a clean up and debriefing summary to encourage reflection and reinforce which questions need further exploration in the future.
+Afternoon time is generally more flexible with the ability to choose areas of personal interest.
+Activities follow-up on themes and lessons from earlier in the day.
+We work on building with found natural materials, learning orienteering skills, map drawing, nature journaling, etc. We also use this time for working on art.
+Our day ends with a clean up and debriefing summary to encourage reflection and reinforce which questions need further exploration in the future.